The-ShadowWalker/LTX-Director/README.md

 # LTX-Director
-Wan2GP plugin port of a ComfyUI node for image injection and workflow enhancement.
+Wan2GP plugin ported from a ComfyUI node found here https://github.com/WhatDreamsCost/WhatDreamsCost-ComfyUI

+this is designed for image injection and workflow enhancement.
 Maintained for Wan2GP integration and usability.